Get free access to

 The above rules do not apply if:

-As mentioned above, real estate can be sold either through a direct sale of the property (an asset deal) or indirectly through sale of shares in the company owning the property (a share deal).
-These two types of transactions have different tax implications under the Polish tax regulations.
+As mentioned above, real estate can be sold either through a direct sale of the property (an asset deal or enterprise deal) or indirectly through sale of shares in the company owning the property (a share deal).
+These three types of transactions have different tax implications under the Polish tax regulations.

 The revenues derived from the sale of real estate are subject to the standard taxation rules of Polish corporate income tax.
 Taxable revenues are reduced by the net book value of the property.
 Thus, effectively, only the “capital gain” is taxed at the rate of 19%.
 If the sales price differs substantially and without a justified reason from the market value of the real estate, the revenue may be assessed by the tax authorities according to the market value.
 This price adjustment may be applied to transactions between related and unrelated entities.